 Bowls and Frames

-If you’ve fallen in love with some coloured marbles and want to do something useful with them, consider transforming a basic household item with these tiny glass orbs.
+If you’ve fallen in love with some colored marbles and want to do something useful with them, consider transforming a basic household item with these tiny glass orbs.
 You can use hot glue to attach them directly to a picture frame, wood form or even the inside of a bowl.
 In the end, you’ll have a three-dimensional marble design that looks great and brings texture to the space.
 Here are just a few ways that you can use this design concept in your home:

 - Find your family’s last initial in a wooden form.
 Cover it with attractive marbles and hang it on the front door.

 - Cover a simple foam ball with marbles.
 Use different sizes of marbles, beads, and even little seashells to help fill all the gaps.
-Set this in a sunny window to add some brilliant colour to the space.
+Set this in a sunny window to add some brilliant color to the space.

 - Glue glass pebbles to the inside of a bowl.
 Use this for storing pens or other small items on your kitchen counter.

 Children love to finger paint, but they don’t have to limit themselves to their hands.
 When marbles roll through paint, they create cool lines and tracks.
 Put different colors of Tempera paint in shallow containers.
 Set the paper inside a casserole dish.
 After rolling the marbles in the paint, they can set them in the casserole dish and move them around to make some tracks.
 It’s an easy and fun craft idea that’s perfect for a rainy day.

 One of the great things about marbles is that they reflect light and color throughout the surrounding area.
 This makes them a great choice for the garden.
 Make plaster stepping stones and add marbles to them for a pleasing finish.
 Take a simple yard decoration and cover the entire surface with glass pebbles.
 This is an excellent choice for a simple plastic flamingo or even an aging gazing ball.
 Adding color and texture makes any simple yard item more impressive.